nsrr/ccshs-documentation/pages/README.md

 - [CCSHS TREC Visit PSG Lab Visit Manual](:files_path:/documentation?f=CCSHS_TREC_Visit_PSG_Lab_Visit_Manual.pdf)

+## EEG Spectral Analysis

+As part of the NSRR's effort to explore the CCSHS data in more detail, EEG spectral analysis was performed.
+Read more about the [methods, validation, and results for the NSRR EEG spectral analysis efforts](:pages_path:/eeg-spectral-analysis.md).
+There are [two summary datasets available](:files_path:/datasets/eeg-spectral-analysis) and the [included variables can be browsed here](https://www.sleepdata.org/datasets/ccshs/variables?folder=Spectral+Analysis).

 ## Recent Changes

 - Find a complete list of changes in the [CHANGELOG.md](:pages_path:/CHANGELOG.md)